expressjs/multer/README.md

 7. `extension` - Extension of the file
 8. `size` - Size of the file in bytes
 9. `truncated` - If the file was truncated due to size limitation
+10. `buffer` - Raw data (is null unless the inMemory option is true)

 ## Options

 Multer accepts an options object, the most basic of which is the `dest` property, which tells Multer where to upload the files.
 In case you omit the options object, the file will be renamed and uploaded to the temporary directory of the system.
+If the option inMemory is true, the dest property is ignored, no data is written to disk, and data is kept in a buffer accessible in the file object.

 By the default, Multer will rename the files so as to avoid name conflicts.
 The renaming function can be customized according to your needs.